fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/Remove-MsolFederatedDomain.md

 # Remove-MsolFederatedDomain

 ## SYNOPSIS
-Removes the specified single sign-on domain from the list of domains in Microsoft Online.
+Removes a single sign-on domain from the domains in Microsoft Online.

 ## SYNTAX